BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 3.2: Evaluation of genome quality

-After concatenation, the *TestGenomeQuality* to assess the impact of each validation genome in relation to the *loci* candidates in order to exclude low quality validation genomes.
-In this step you need to define a new *Threshold* for this dataset, as well as a new value of the parameter *p*, because *loci* that remain after the filters are the ones that constituted the final scheme.
+After concatenation, we used the *TestGenomeQuality* to assess the impact of each validation genome on candidate *loci*  in order to exclude low quality validation genomes.
+In this step you may need to define a new *Threshold*, as well as a new value of the parameter *p*, because *loci* that remain after the filters are the ones that will constituted the final scheme.

 ## Command: